PrivaDE: Privacy-preserving Data Evaluation for Blockchain-based Data Marketplaces: Preliminaries

 Informally, a commitment scheme is a tuple $\Gamma = (\setup,\allowbreak \commit, \open)$ of $\ppt$ algorithms where: \begin{itemize} [itemsep=0em,nosep] \item $\setup(1^{\lambda}) \rightarrow \ppnew$ takes security parameter $\lambda$ and generates public parameters $\text{pp}$; \item $\commit(\ppnew; m) \rightarrow (\com,r)$ takes a secret message $m$, outputs a public commitment $Com$ and a randomness $r$ used in the commitment. \item $\open(\ppnew, \com; m, r) \rightarrow b \in \{0,1\}$ verifies the opening of the commitment $C$ to the message $m$ with the randomness $r$. \end{itemize}

 We require two main security properties: \emph{hiding} and \emph{binding}.
-The hiding requires that no $\ppt$ adversary, upon receiving the output of $\com$, can figure out what message is committed in $\com$.
-Binding requires that $\com$ can be \emph{opened} only to a specific message.
-We refer to App.~\ref{app:com} for the formal definition of commitment.
+Hiding ensures no $\ppt$ adversary can determine the committed message from $\com$.
+Binding ensures $\com$ can be opened to only one specific message.
+See App.~\ref{app:com} for formal definitions.